Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 Do the trains run on time?

-India has a massive railway network and many different types of train (local, express, long-distance) so punctuality can’t always be relied on.
-Perhaps we were lucky, but in our experience each of the trains we have taken departed right on time.
+India has a massive railway network and many different types of train (local, express, long-distance).
+So punctuality can’t always be relied on.

 How do you know where to get off?